rahulpnath/rahulpnath.com-old/source/_posts/2018-11-27-azure-pipelines-how-to-find-remaining-build-minutes.markdown

 ---
 layout: post
-title: "Tip of the Week: Azure Pipelines - How to Find Remaining Build Minutes?"
+title: "Tip of the Week: Azure Pipelines - How to Find Remaining Free Build Minutes?"
 comments: true
 categories:
 - TipOW